Skip to content

 How the Semesterticket works, Deutschlandticket pricing, DB Navigator, FlixBus, BahnCard, and getting around German cities as an Indian student.

-12. Daily life
+14. Daily life

-Finding Indian groceries in Germany
+Finding Indian groceries in Germany: city guide 2026

-13. Visa
+15. Visa

 Post-study job seeker visa: the 18-month window after graduation